jai-x/penguin/README.md

 * `state` package
 Defines ProcessQueue struct and functions which manage the queue of videos.
 Stores a Downloader instance from the `youtube` package to use to download videos.
 Provides the videoplayer process.
 Keeps a cached version of the video queue in a bucket representation.
 Provides functions to update and fetch the bucket representation, which is used to provide user facing information.

+* `templatecache` package
+Simple wrapper around the `html/template` functions to cache the templates.
+Templates were previously parsed and executed at runtime.
+This package parses and stores the parsed templates in memory at program startup.
+Handler functions use the `Render` function with a template name parameter.

 * `youtube` package
 Simple wrapper around the youtube-dl command line program.
 Will self-update youtube-dl on struct init.